Skip to content

 Available Roles

 The following is a list of available roles.
-Please note that the text language and role must match.
+Please note that the text language and the role must match.

 image.png

-Chinese Pronunciation Roles:
+Chinese Voice Roles:

 zh-HK-HiuGaaiNeural